 The point is: The best way to ensure that your participants have a great time is to have a great time yourselves.

+Phone calls are another great way to reach out personally to your dedicated walkers, bicyclists, and runners.
 However you choose to follow up, just make sure you do so in a timely manner.